-This CBR focuses on family practice physicians who submitted claims for evaluation and management (E/M) services appended with modifier 25.
-The Current Procedural Terminology (CPT®) manual defines modifier 25 as indicative of a "significant, separately identifiable E/M service by the same physician or other qualified health professional on the same day of the procedure or other service."
+This CBR focuses on nurse practitioners who submitted claims for evaluation and management (E/M) services appended with modifier 25.
+The CPT® 2013 Professional Edition manual defines modifier 25 as indicative of a "significant, separately identifiable E/M service by the same physician or other qualified health professional on the same day of the procedure or other service."
 In 2005, the Office of the Inspector General (OIG) released a report on Medicare payments for E/M services billed with modifier 25.
-Their report "Use of Modifier 25" (OEI-07-03-00470) indicated that, out of \$1.96 billion paid for those services, as much as \$538 million had been paid improperly.
+The report "Use of Modifier 25" (OEI-07-03-00470), indicated that, out of \$1.96 billion paid for claims using modifier 25, as much as \$538 million was paid improperly.
 The OIG found that many providers appended the modifier to more than 50 percent of the services they billed, while other providers used modifier 25 on their E/M service when no other service was performed on the same day.
 Of the 431 claims audited, 35 percent did not meet program requirements.